QuinnCabooter/Website-official/content/authors/admin/_index.md

 #  url: https://www.uva.nl

 # Short bio (displayed in user profile at end of posts)
-bio: Theoretical and experimental psychologist.
+bio: MSc.
+Theoretical and experimental psychology.

 # Interests to show in About widget
 interests: